EfronC/Delocalizer/README.md

 Delocalizer
 ===========

 Delocalizer script to replace a set of words in a subtitle track on an MKV file for one specified on a JSON file.
+You can find example resources [here](https://efronc.github.io/delocalizer-files).

 ## Installation
 For Python: